 Is Heights House the Best Hotel in Downtown Raleigh?

-It depends what you’re looking for.
-If you’re one for a true boutique hotel experience, or someone who likes a very modern twist on a bed and breakfast, this is for you.
+It depends on what you’re looking for.
+If you’re one for a true boutique hotel experience or someone who likes a very modern twist on a bed and breakfast, this is for you.